Futureproof University Jargon Buster — woman on bed with laptop and textbooks

 Halls of Residence

-Halls of Residence, meaning university-owned accommodation, are buildings that students can live in while studying.
+Halls of Residence, or Halls, meaning university-owned accommodation, are buildings that students can live in while studying.
 They’re usually on university campus or in and around close to the city.

 Insurance Choice